-The plenum safety control (PIC 2. items 1 & 2) safeguards against excessive plenum temperatures, two temperature thermostats are used - one positioned in the plenum chamber and one positioned in the fan.
-During initial start-up of the dryer the microprocessor checks both safety thermostats to make certain the plenum temperature falls within the safe operating range.
-If so, operation continues and the dryer begins the cycle.
-Should the thermostat open at any time during operation, power to the microprocessor will be interrupted, halting operation of the dryer.
+The plenum safety control thermostat is mounted inside the control panel, it safeguards against excessive plenum temperatures, it's temperature probe is positioned in the plenum chamber.
+During operation, the dryer checks the safety thermostat to make certain the plenum temperature falls within the safe operating range.
+If so, operation continues.
+Should the thermostat open at any time during operation, power to the control board will be interrupted, halting operation of the dryer.

-The safety thermostats operate in °C and should be set approx 30°C above the running Plenum Air Temperature setting (Note; Plenum temperature is °F, temp conversion chart in section 2)
+The safety thermostat operates in °C and should be set approx 30°C above the running Plenum Air Temperature setting (Note; Plenum temperature is °F, see temp conversion chart)